r0bertPaulson/Open-Source-Control/README.md

 4) There is an error in the I2C bus connected to the RTC caused by renaming to I2C1 which caused the SCL trace to become disconnected.
 Flaw cannot be reworked as it is under the SiP package.
 To be fixed in 2.1
 5) Relay outputs seem to work correctly.
 BO1 will be changed to GPIO1_17 (GPIO 49) in Rev 2.1.
 6) Power inductor L2 is wrong value (470uH, way too high but power supply still works).
 To be revised to 47uH.
+7) User config switches (rotary and dip switches) work correctly.
+Note: Chip Select CS0 must be set high for the HC165.